IBM/FabricNodeSDK-Starter/README.md

-# BuildingABlockchainApplicationOutsideofComposer
+# Creating and Deploying a Blockchain Network using Hyperledger Fabric Node SDK

 ## Instructions for setting the blockchainNetwork

-Welcome to Part 1 of building a Blockchain Application using an alternative approach to using the Hyperledger Composer tooling.
-The first step is focused on creating and deploying a Hyperledger Blockchain Network.
+Welcome to Part 1 of building a Blockchain Application.
+The first step is focused on creating and deploy a Hyperledger Blockchain Network using the Hyperledger Fabric Node SDK.

 ## Included Components
 * Hyperledger Fabric
 * Docker
+* Hyperledger Fabric SDK for node.js

 ## Application Workflow Diagram